Joel-Haeberli/computer-science/docs/themes/Firewalls.md

 - able to allow, block or redirect connections based on DNS requests
 - prevent clients from accessing malicious sites $\rightarrow$ clients must use them as resolvers!
 - cannot prevent connections if the client uses DoT (DNS over TLS) or DoH (DNS over HTTPS) on foreign DNS servers
-- use blocklists from subscription services (free or payed)
+- use blocklists from subscription services (free or paid)

 ## Hybrid Firewalls